Haena0320/consistency-pg/README.md

 ## Dataset Format
 Here is a introduction to the data format.

+## Framework Code
+Here is an quick start for our framework, PINT.
+Code described here includes training and validation of PINT on VCR-CS.

 ## Baseline Models
 We describe baseline models here.
 They are selected from six Transformer based multimodal pretrained models which have great performance on vision-language understanding tasks including VCR dataset.